Santa Cruz Island (Galápagos): Geology

-Named after the Holy Cross, its English name (Indefatigable) was given after a British vessel HMS Indefatigable.
-Santa Cruz hosts the largest human population in the archipelago at the town of Puerto Ayora, with a total of 18,000 residents on the island.
+Plant life

 Tortuga Bay is located on the Santa Cruz Island near Puerto Ayora where fauna such as marine iguanas, birds, Galapagos crabs can be seen.
 There is also a mangrove where white tip reef sharks and the gigantic Galápagos tortoises can be sighted.

+Climate

+Demographics

+Santa Cruz hosts the largest human population in the archipelago at the town of Puerto Ayora, with a total of 18,000 residents on the island.